IamUSER/Flipper-Fusion/documentation/readme.md

 <br>
 <h2 align="center">Safe for work mode:</h2>

-**Enable SFW mode with the steps listed below**
+**Enable SFW/OEM mode with the steps listed below**
 <br>

 - Navigate to the main screen
 - Press the UP button on the Flipper
-- Press the 'SFW Mode' toggle
+- Press the 'OEM Mode' toggle

 ----